 Place two of the strips at 90-degree angles with the right sides together, lining up the edges.
 Sew diagonally across the corners.
 Repeat to join all the strips.
 Trim the seams down to a 1/4″ and press them open.

 Now we make the tape!
-The 1/2″ wide double fold and single fold tape we’re making in this tutorial use bias tape makers- the “thirds” bias tape doesn’t require a bias tape maker.
+The 1/2″ wide double fold and single fold tape we’re making in this tutorial use bias tape makers- the “thirds” bias tape doesn’t require this tool.

 tooclose to your iron!